-- 92 In addition, there is a vacant property in a gateway location which still retains the architectural features indicating its former grandeur, although its current state creates a negative impact on the character of the Local Centre.
-EBC and the Parish Council continue to seeks ways to return the house to occupation. - 93 Opposite these houses on Station Road an occupier has retained the boundary wall but used concrete for the wall.
+- 93 In addition, there is a vacant property in a gateway location which still retains the architectural features indicating its former grandeur, although its current state creates a negative impact on the character of the Local Centre.
+EBC and the Parish Council continue to seeks ways to return the house to occupation. - 94 Opposite these houses on Station Road an occupier has retained the boundary wall but used concrete for the wall.
 This is not sympathetic to the character of the area.
-Elsewhere these low walls have been removed to create parking forecourts. - 94 The Sandiacre Design Guidance and Codes 2023 defines the Local Centre as within the Derby Road Character Area.
-The Design Principles should be applied to future development in the Local Centre as set out in Policy 3. - 95 Design Code C2 Streets and Spaces (see page 98 99) establishes a Code for future development in the Local Centre.
-The need to green the streets is not just an objective in the Local Centre and reference should also be made to Policy 7b below but this is especially relevant to the street scene from the Canal Bridge to Osmaston Street. - 96 Policy 6a recognises the importance of creating a pleasant environment for shoppers.
+Elsewhere these low walls have been removed to create parking forecourts. - 95 The Sandiacre Design Guidance and Codes 2023 defines the Local Centre as within the Derby Road Character Area.
+The Design Principles should be applied to future development in the Local Centre as set out in Policy 3. - 96 Design Code C2 Streets and Spaces (see page 98 99) establishes a Code for future development in the Local Centre.
+The need to green the streets is not just an objective in the Local Centre and reference should also be made to Policy 7b below but this is especially relevant to the street scene from the Canal Bridge to Osmaston Street. - 97 Policy 6a recognises the importance of creating a pleasant environment for shoppers.
 Providing places to sit and meet increases dwelling time and spend.
-This will make the Local Centre a more attractive place to visit. - 97 For local shopping areas to operate successfully it is necessary for shops (in Class Ea19) to group together in order to enable shoppers to make comparisons.
+This will make the Local Centre a more attractive place to visit. - 98 For local shopping areas to operate successfully it is necessary for shops (in Class Ea19) to group together in order to enable shoppers to make comparisons.
 EBCs analysis in its Town and Local Centre Health Checks 202220 noted that there were 90 units in the Local Centre and 6% were vacant.
 There was no change from 2020.
-This compares favourably with the 10% vacant units in Long Eaton Town Centre. - 98 Policy 6a seeks to ensure that within the Local Centre, retail uses are promoted.
+This compares favourably with the 10% vacant units in Long Eaton Town Centre. - 99 Policy 6a seeks to ensure that within the Local Centre, retail uses are promoted.
 The conversion of retail to other commercial uses within the same use class does not require planning permission (in addition to retail, use class E comprises financial services, cafes and restaurants, offices research and development and industrial processes).
-However, where a change of use provides other benefits like improved access to the Canal or increased access to public open space, these wider community benefits should be taken into account. - 99 It is also accepted that the importance of supporting retail uses in the Local Centre relates to uses at ground floor level.
+However, where a change of use provides other benefits like improved access to the Canal or increased access to public open space, these wider community benefits should be taken into account. - 100 It is also accepted that the importance of supporting retail uses in the Local Centre relates to uses at ground floor level.
+Development within the Local Centre should take into account the community aspiration as set out in the Masterplan.